cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelNull.rst

 .. java:type:: final class UtilizationModelNull implements UtilizationModel

    A class that implements the Null Object Design Pattern for \ :java:ref:`UtilizationModel`\  class.
+A \ :java:ref:`Cloudlet`\  using such a utilization model for one of its resources will not consume any amount of that resource ever.

    :author: Manoel Campos da Silva Filho